-Discount promotions are one of the most common approaches for increasing retail sales.
+Coming up with a discount strategy in retail is one of the most common approaches for increasing sales.
 But just because discount promotions are popular doesn’t mean they’re always effective.

-Lowering your prices might bring in customers, but if you don’t execute your sale properly, you could cut into your profits and even damage your brand and reputation.
+Lowering your prices might bring in customers, but if you don’t execute your retail discounts properly, you could cut into your profits and even damage your brand and reputation.

-It’s important to weigh all the pros and the cons of running a sale or discount and to define your goals and actions.
+It’s important to weigh all the pros and the cons of implementing a discount strategy in retail and to define your goals and actions.